 An Electrodynamic Shaker has two separate coils, one is stationary and the other is dynamic.
-A stationary magnetic field is produced from the stationary or field coil inside the shaker body and a dynamic magnetic field is produced from the dynamic or armature coil winded on the armature.
-Interaction of these two magnetic fields causes the freely suspended armature to move.
-This principle of magnetism is based on Fleming’s Left Hand Rule.
+A stationary coil or Field Coil helps in magnetising the iron to produce magnetic field lines and current flowing in the dynamic coil or Armature Coil interacts with these magnetic field lines to produce motion.
+This principle of magnetism is based on Maxwell’s Right Hand Rule and Fleming’s Left Hand Rule.

 Major Sub Systems of the Electrodynamic Shaker are:

 Our armature features a web structure to minimise weight, while maintaining structural integrity.
 The pattern can only be casted, therefore, in order to achieve the best quality, we import these castings from one of the world’s most renowned sources.
 Complete tooling, milling, drilling, and tapping of these castings is performed in our in-house CNC centre.

 The winding process is carried out at our headquarters in Roorkee, India.
 Special epoxy is used to ensure that the coils adhere to each other as well as the armature structure.
 Air cooled systems use a solid conductor and water cooled systems use hollow conductor with very heavy insulation.

 For an air cooled system, power is transferred to the armature coil using highly flexible copper ropes.
 For a water cooled system, power and water are transferred on the same line using highly flexible copper ropes and hose pipes, respectively.
 Only oxygen free copper is used to ensure long life of the conductor.